Close Alert Banner

 The middle image displays a high water level in Lakeshore’s storm system due to extreme rainfall amounts.
 The gates are closed and pumps are on to move the water into the lake.

-The right-most image shows that the gates are opened by a representative from the Town of Lakeshore in circumstances where gravity benefits the movement of water from Lakeshore’s storm system to the lake.
+The right-most image shows that the gates are opened by a representative from the Municipality of Lakeshore in circumstances where gravity benefits the movement of water from Lakeshore’s storm system to the lake.
 Gravity can move water faster than pumps can when there is a significant amount of water to move.
 Once equilibrium is reached, the gates are closed and the pumps are turned back on.

 Drainage pumps are on an automated system and turn on automatically when required to move the water from the municipal side to the lake.
 Drainage pumps are not capable of running constantly so they will cycle in order to prevent the pump from burning out.